ilozano2/spring-cloud-gateway-active-health-check/README.md

         name: scg-client-with-eureka
       cloud:
         loadbalancer:
-          configurations: health-check # Note: required for enabling SDC with Health Checks - remove this line if you want to reproduce issues because not using HealthChecks in LB
+          configurations: health-check # Note: required for enabling SDC with health checks - remove this line if you want to reproduce issues because not using health checks in LB
           # Note: LoadBalancerCacheProperties.ttl (or spring.cloud.loadbalancer.cache.ttl) is 35 by default - You will need to wait 35secs after an instance turns healthy
         gateway:
           httpclient: